haotiangu/Robost_Vision_Based_Object_Tracking_System/README.md

-# Robust Vision Based Object Tracking System Demo

-This repository contains code for defending the black box attack for autonomous driving or flight.
-We embedded an attacker which attack the object localization part of the CNN object detecter.
-A FPRN proposed by us also has been embedded inside the package to defend this attack.
-The proposed FPRN make sure the vision based object tracking to move system perform normally even under the random black box attack.

 # TANGO-ESRGAN

 **TANGO-ESRGAN** is developed to defend against the white-box attack of vision based object tracking system.
 It contains the online image restoration CNN TANGO-ESRGAN, the real-time object detection and localization CNN(YOLO 5.6.1), and the object tracking to move controller.